opsheaven/terraform-provider-hetzner/docs/index.md

 page_title: "hetzner Provider"
 subcategory: ""
 description: |-
-  This providers helps you to manage of DNS zones and records at Hetzner DNS.
+  This providers helps you to manage of Hetzner resources
 ---

 # hetzner Provider

-This providers helps you to manage of DNS zones and records at Hetzner DNS.
+This providers helps you to manage of Hetzner resources

 ## Example Usage